-Description of Program Requirements Evidence of Program Implementation Required MCAPS upload by LEA/Subgrantee/MDE Reviews MCAPS Prior to Visit YES NO Questions Comments UU.
-TITLE I, PART A: Additional Targeted Support and Improvement (ATSI) SCHOOL (COMPLETE THIS SECTION ONLY IF ONE OR MORE SCHOOLS HAVE BEEN IDENTIFIED AS ATSI) UU-3 ATSI Plan Selection of Evidence-Based Interventions (Sec.
+Description of Program Requirements Evidence of Program Implementation Required MCAPS upload by LEA/Subgrantee/MDE Reviews MCAPS Prior to Visit YES NO Questions Comments onal Targeted Support and Improveme HOOLS HAVE BEEN IDENTIFIED A IS SECTION UU-3 ATSI Plan Selection of Evidence-Based Interventions (Sec.
 1111(d)(2)(B)(ii)) Documentation supporting the inclusion of evidence based intensive interventions, strategies or activities (i.e., leadership, high quality instructional materials, technology integration, on-going, job-embedded professional development, increased learning time, early childhood (Pre-K) programs, or other as identified in the application) □ Does each ATSI plan include one or more Evidence-Based Interventions? □ Is the Plan implemented as approved and do activities supported with 1003 funds meet the strong, moderate, or promising levels of evidence as defined under ESSA? ✓ Strong evidence from at least 1 well-designed and well- implemented experimental study; ✓ Moderate evidence from at least 1 well-designed and well- implemented quasi-experimental study; or ✓ Promising evidence from at least 1 well-designed and well-implemented correlational study with statistical controls for selection bias.

-Description of Program Requirements Evidence of Program Implementation Required MCAPS upload by LEA/Subgrantee/MDE Reviews MCAPS Prior to Visit YES NO Questions Comments UU.
-TITLE I, PART A: Additional Targeted Support and Improvement (ATSI) SCHOOL (COMPLETE THIS SECTION ONLY IF ONE OR MORE SCHOOLS HAVE BEEN IDENTIFIED AS ATSI) UU-4 ATSI Stakeholder Engagement (Sec.
+Description of Program Requirements Evidence of Program Implementation Required MCAPS upload by LEA/Subgrantee/MDE Reviews MCAPS Prior to Visit YES NO Questions Comments onal Targeted Support and Improvement HOOLS HAVE BEEN IDENTIFIED AS S SECTION UU-4 ATSI Stakeholder Engagement (Sec.
 1111(d)(2)(B)) ☐ Evidence of outreach to stakeholders (i.e., emails, web notifications, meeting notes, if applicable, surveys, etc.) ☐ How did the ATSI school(s) partner with stakeholders (including principals and other school leaders, teachers, and parents) in developing ATSI plans?
 UU-5 Development of ATSI Plan(s) (Sec.
 1111(d)(2)(B)) ☐ Documentation supporting the ATSI plan(s) was/were developed by the school in partnership with stakeholders (including principals and other school leaders, teachers, and parents), and was it developed through the comprehensive needs' assessment process ☐ Is there evidence supporting the development of the ATSI plan by the school? ✓ Copy of documented meetings agendas, signin sheets, minutes UU-6 Implementation of ATSI Plan(s) (Sec.
 1111(d)(1)(B)) □ Documentation supporting the implementation of the ATSI plan(s) (i.e. interventions, activities, or strategies) ☐ How does the LEA ensure ATSI schools are implementing ATSI plans? ☐ What support does the LEA provide to ATSI schools? ☐ Have there been any challenges in implementing ATSI plans?
 If so, what are they and have adjustments been made? ☐ Are there indications that outcomes are improving for students (MAAP, Interim Assessment Data, etc.)?